vogelito/glacierprotocol/_docs/overview/key-concepts.md

 ## Paper Key Storage

-Because the menomic phrase is a relatively small piece of information, it can be stored on paper as easily as it can be stored on a computer.
+Because the mnemonic phrase is a relatively small piece of information, it can be stored on paper as easily as it can be stored on a computer.
 And when it comes to key storage, paper has various advantages compared to computers: It's always offline (no chance of accidentally connecting it to the Internet!), it's